Belfast facts and figures

 Northern Ireland has the highest achieving primary school pupils in Europe in major international tests in maths.

-- Literacy – second in Europe at primary school level (based on latest figures available, 2011).
+- Literacy – fourth in Europe at primary school level (PIRLS, 2017).

-- 79.1 per cent of Northern Ireland pupils achieved grades A* - C at GCSE level
+- 79.5 per cent of Northern Ireland pupils achieved grades A* - C at GCSE level (66.3% national average grade A* - C equivalent grade 9-4).

-- 29.5 per cent of Northern Ireland pupils achieved grades A* - A at A Level
+- 30.4 per cent of Northern Ireland pupils achieved grades A* - A at A Level (26.3% national average).

-- QUB was ranked in the top one per cent of universities worldwide and is a member of the prestigious Russell Group of research intensive universities.
-It currently has plans to invest £223 million in its capital programme.
+- QUB is a member of the prestigious Russell Group of research intensive universities.

-- UU was in the top 150 new universities in the world and is currently investing £250 million on a new state-of-the-art city centre campus.
+- UU was in the top 3 per cent of new universities in the world and is currently investing £250 million on a new state-of-the-art city centre campus.

 - More than 70 per cent of university research is world leading or internationally excellent.